oshevtsov/react-django-fullstack/README.md

 # Simple React-Django application

 Simple client-server application for sharing photos.
-This is an exercise project which is a part of **Helicon Hell**.
+This is an exercise project.

 ## Frontend